CEA-COSMIC/pysap/doc/macos_install.rst

 ===================

-Some additional steps beyond the standard installation instructions may be required for certain Mac OS systems.
+Some additional steps beyond the standard installation instructions may be required for certain macOS systems.

-The steps detailed in this document have been tested for **Mac OS 10.13.3**.
+The steps detailed in this document were last tested for **macOS 10.14.1**.

 Contents